Hello. I’m an Android app developer on the Wadiz App Development Team.

 Let's take a look at the project's packages.

 The project consists of a common module and platform-specific modules.
-The common module contains code that is not platform-dependent.
-Platform-dependent code, such as that for Android and desktop, is written in the respective platform modules.
+The common module contains platform-independent code, while platform-dependent code—such as that for Android and desktop—is written in the respective platform modules.

 For this project, I was able to write most of the code in the `commonMain` package.
-This is because, with Compose, the UI is platform-independent.
+This is because, by using Compose, the screens I designed are platform-independent.

 However, certain features—such as image loading, setting file save paths, and displaying dialogs—require different libraries and environments depending on the platform.
 To separate code by platform and manage it efficiently, Compose Multiplatform uses the keywords `expect` and `actual`.

-Following the same concept as Java interfaces, when you define an `expect` function or class in the `common` module, you write an implementation function or class with the `actual` suffix for each platform (Android, desktop).
+Just as with Java interfaces, when you declare an `expect` function or class in the `common` module, you write an implementation function or class with the `actual` suffix for each platform (Android, desktop).
 Similarly, you add the required libraries in `build.gradle`, tailoring them to each platform.

-serialization-json Since the library is platform-independent, commonMainI added it. material3 Different libraries are required for the Android and desktop platforms, so I added them separately for each platform.
-As a result, I can now efficiently manage the libraries needed across multiple platforms.
+serialization-json Since the library is platform-independent, commonMainI added it. material3 Different libraries are required for the Android and desktop platforms, so we added them separately for each platform.
+As a result, we can now efficiently manage the libraries needed across multiple platforms.

 Android Material 3